JackFujita/Group16-3K04-Pacemaker/README.md

 + Serial

 ## Action Items:
+### DCM
+Assignment 2:
++ Jack: Finish the simulink Serial model and test with the board
++ Antheus: Add in parameters for the new modes (rate adaptive stuff)

+Assignment 1 Fixes:
++ Save Parameters to a file with ID -> saving them to simulink in assignment 2
-+ Antheus: Finish checks for parameters
++ Antheus: Finish checks for parameters - make more modular?
-    +  Reference other parameters
+    +  Reference other parameters in checks
-Jack: create master to-do / action item list with notes (TA suggestions, group discussions, etc) on git

 ## Simulink
 State flow and requirements